 Self-Care Season is Every Season

 Written by Chris Pasion, graduate assistant to The Graduate School.
+Updated by Erin Michel, graduate assistant to The Graduate School.

 Mindfulness and self-care are important aspects of our overall wellbeing.
 Simply put, if you’re not taking care of yourself, it can be difficult to navigate the many challenges graduate school will throw at you.
 Self-care will look different for each individual, whether it be finding your center through meditation or binge-watching New Girl, but one thing is certain: everyone needs time to focus on taking care of themselves.
 Below are a few of our ideas.

-Join Meditation Mondays with SKY Campus Happiness
+Join Meditation Wednesdays with SKY Campus Happiness

 Download Apps that Help You Disconnect from Your Phone